-IMPORTANT: The DBG\STOP and MB\Halted pins are hidden.
-To see those pins, you must enable the Enable Discrete Ports option on the Welcome page of the MicroBlaze Configuration dialog box, as shown in Figure 4-16.
+IMPORTANT!
+The $DBG\STOP$ and $MB\Halted$ pins are hidden.
+To see those pins, you must enable the Enable Discrete Ports option on the Welcome page of the MicroBlaze Configuration dialog box, as shown in the following figure.

 You can use the MB\Halted signal to trigger an Integrated Logic Analyzer (ILA), or halt other MicroBlaze cores in a multiprocessor system by connecting the signal to their DBG\STOP inputs.
 The following figure shows the discrete port and the Enable Discrete Ports check box.